 Kaʻu Coffee Mill

 Kaʻu Coffee Mill, LLC is a full service coffee mill providing services and retail sales in the district of Kaʻu on the Island of Hawaii.
-The retail shop provides free tours of coffee orchards, milling, and roasting.
+The retail shop provides free tours of coffee orchards, as well as the milling and roasting facilities.
 The products available for sale include a wide variety of fine Kaʻu coffee, macadamia nuts, coffee treats and gifts.
 Visitors are greeted enthusiastically and welcomed to free tours, samples, and unique items for sale found nowhere else on the island.

 Visiting tourists and local residents have given the retail store and its staff outstanding reviews on Yelp and Trip Advisor.
 Trip Advisor recently awarded Ka‘u Coffee Mill its “Certificate of Excellence” for 2019.
 The visitor center has received outstanding reviews and achieved remarkable sales growth within a short number of months.
 This growth can be attributed to outstanding customer service and exceptional quality of coffee.